 Here’s some of my favorite tips to make these gluten free banana bread muffins perfect every time:

-- I love adding dairy-free chocolate chips to make gluten free banana chocolate chip muffins.
+- Add some dairy-free chocolate chips to make gluten-free banana chocolate chip muffins.

 Whether gluten is an issue for you or not, these gluten free vegan banana muffins are easy to make and tasty too.
 So, if you or someone in your life needs gluten-free, this recipe will make everyone happy!